 Nathanaël Savalle obtained a Master of Civil Engineering in France in 2016.
 He then acquired his PhD in Civil Engineering in 2019.
-During his PhD, he has studied the seismic behaviour of dry stone retaining walls, which are vernacular masonry structures made of rough stone assembled without mortar.
+During his PhD, he studied the seismic behaviour of dry stone retaining walls, which are vernacular masonry structures made of rough stone assembled without mortar.
 He was particularly focused on the design of such structures in low to medium seismic risk regions.

 His expertise ranges from experimental campaigns (including shaking-table) to numerical and analytical modelling of retaining/masonry structures.